telstra/MessagingAPI-SDK-python/README.md

 ### Assign Virtual Number

 When a recipient receives your message, you can choose whether they'll see a privateNumber, Virtual Number or senderName (paid plans only) in the from field.
-If you want to use a Virtual Number, use this function to assign one..
+If you want to use a Virtual Number, use this function to assign one.
 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api-v3#operation/assignNumber>.

 The function `telstra.messaging.v3.virtual_number.create` can be used to create a numbers.
 It takes the following arguments:

 - `reply_callback_url` (optional): The URL that replies to the Virtual Number will be posted to.
 - `tags` (optional): Create your own tags and use them to fetch, sort and report on your Virtual Numbers through our other endpoints.
   You can assign up to 10 tags per number.

 Raises `telstra.messaging.v3.exceptions.VirtualNumbersError` if anything goes wrong.